 has been a videogamer since discovering text-based adventure games as a little girl.
 She blogs on games and life at Simpsonsparadox.com.

-For reviews editor Melissa Parker, it all began with Starfox 64.
+For contributor Melissa Parker, it all began with Starfox 64.
 Ever since, she's been using the boost to get through.
 Once upon a time you could've found her playing Tekken at the old Chinatown arcade, but now she plays at home on her Xbox, and that suits her fine.
 One of her favorite childhood memories is of going to a Mexican place by the water and playing some Stones on the jukebox, while taking over the Harley-Davidson pinball machine.